Armenia Records 39% Tourism Surge in April 2026

 Armenia welcomed 172,705 international tourists in April 2026 — a rise of 39.6% on the 123,705 recorded in April 2025 — according to figures announced by Prime Minister Nikol Pashinyan at a government meeting on 7 May.
 The January–April running total stands 34% above the same period in 2025, with first-quarter arrivals alone exceeding 453,000.

 The headline number tells only part of the story.
 Economy Minister Gevorg Papoyan highlighted a meaningful shift in visitor composition: Russia’s share of arrivals has dropped from more than 50% in 2023 to around 36% in the first four months of 2026.
 Visitors from India, Italy, France, the United States, China, Germany, Iran, and Georgia have all grown in number.
-Airlines have responded accordingly — this spring FlyOne Armenia launched direct services to Vienna and Milan Bergamo, airBaltic introduced a Riga–Yerevan route, and Wizz Air is preparing to launch the UK’s first non-stop service from London Luton to Yerevan in June.
+Airlines have responded accordingly — this spring FlyOne Armenia launched direct services to Vienna and Milan Bergamo, airBaltic introduced a Riga–Yerevan route, and Wizz Air launched the UK’s first non-stop service from London Luton to Yerevan on 12 June 2026.

-Two policy levers appear to be working together.
-The temporary visa-free window — valid until 1 July 2026 for holders of US, EU/Schengen, or GCC residence permits from any of 113 eligible nationalities — has removed a significant barrier for a wide pool of potential visitors.
-Alongside that, a sustained international marketing push seems to be converting interest into actual bookings.
+Two policy levers contributed.
+The temporary visa-free window — valid from January to 1 July 2026 for holders of US, EU/Schengen, or GCC residence permits from 113 eligible nationalities — removed a significant barrier for a wide pool of potential visitors.
+Alongside that, a sustained international marketing push converted interest into bookings.
+The temporary scheme has now closed; standard entry conditions apply from 2 July 2026.

 For a full picture of entry conditions, see our Armenia visa requirements page.
 If this is your first trip, our guide for first-time visitors to Armenia covers practical essentials from the airport to the regions.
 For timing advice matched to your interests, our best time to visit Armenia page breaks down each month.
 And as a starting point for where to go, the Yerevan destination guide remains the natural first stop for most itineraries.